MindTouch/mindtouch-http.php/README.md

-mindtouch-api-php-client
+MindTouch-API-PHP-Client
 ========================

-mindtouch-api-php-client is a PHP library for interacting with the MindTouch REST API.
+MindTouch-API-PHP-Client is a PHP library for interacting with the MindTouch REST API.

 Usage
 -----